Alectinib (By mouth)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Women should use effective birth control during treatment with this medicine and for at least 1 week after the last dose.
-Men should use effective birth control during treatment and for at least 3 months after the last dose.
+Use an effective form of birth control during treatment and for at least 1 week after the last dose.
+Male patients with female partners should use an effective form of birth control during treatment and for at least 3 months after the last dose.

-- Tell your doctor if you have liver disease, kidney disease, heart disease, or a history of other lung disease or breathing problems.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, or a history of other lung or breathing problems.

 - This medicine may cause the following problems: